-An enterprise approach optimizes information technology (IT) security and risk management activities performed at the statewide level, allowing the State to gain economies of scale and helping to ensure security program consistency.
+An enterprise approach optimizes IT security and risk management activities performed at the statewide level, allowing the state to gain economies of scale and helping to ensure security program consistency.

 North Carolina constituencies expect great digital experiences when engaging with state government.
 Our goal is to deliver content, resources and services anytime, anywhere and on any device.
 We aim to deliver user-centric digital services with an emphasis on accessibility, ease-of-use and consistency while ensuring security and reliability.

 The N.C.
 Department of Information Technology administers Digital Commons, a customized content management platform running on the open-source Drupal framework (currently Drupal 9) and hosted on FedRAMP compliant Amazon Web Services.
 As the state's enterprise web content management system, Digital Commons is considered the standard delivery platform for web and digital content.

 The platform supports more than 60 websites for agencies, boards and commission, including the nc.gov Constituent Portal